The Eighth Witch: After Henry's Departure

-In Seattle, after Henry's return
+After Henry's return

 Prior to the sister's reunion, Henry learned of Lucy's coma, so he returned to Seattle to find out what he can do.
 Jacinda suggests that he read the storybook to Lucy in the hope that he can give Lucy the belief that maybe he is her father and he can save her with true love's kiss, but when he kissed her forehead, nothing happened.
 After Henry called Regina regarding Lucy, Regina tells Zelena the only way to break the curse could have consequences and implications.
 If she doesn't break the curse, Lucy will likely die.
 However, if she does break the curse, Henry will die.
 Both sisters now must find a way to restore their powers in order to save them.

 With Anastasia alive again, Victoria is trying to get her to assimilate to the new world.
 However, Weaver has shown up and tells Victoria about what she has done by placing Lucy in a coma so she can revive her daughter.
 Victoria is more upset that Weaver believes that Anastasia might be the Guardian that he's been seeking.
 A skeptical Victoria agreed to take Anastasia to a location with Weaver to test out the theory.
 In the lab room, Weaver has Anastasia pick out which of the five knives is the Dagger, and suddenly she causes a rumble that allowed the knives to direct itself to a cabinet and Weaver finds the real Dagger.
 Unfortunately, Anastasia became more disturbed when Eloise found her and she knocked Victoria and Weaver out.
 A scared Anastasia runs away, only to see a surprised Ivy, who gave her a pair of bracelets to control her powers.
 Afterwards, Rogers and Tilly, who have been tracking down a series of strange symbols that have shown up around the area, visit the lab and find an unconscious Weaver, who informed the two that the Coven of the Eight are in Hyperion Heights.

 Ivy tricked Anastasia by bringing her to Eloise, as she hoped to get even with her sister by absorbing her powers with the bracelets, only to discover that Eloise betrayed Ivy by rendering her powerless by having Anastasia reclaim her powers with the bracelets, as she was the chosen one to follow Eloise/Gothel.
 Ivy/Drizella is then sent to a well hole, joining Rapunzel/Victoria as her prisoner.
 Gothel then takes Anastasia to a secret location to show her the wardrobe of the Coven, telling her that they are in Hyperion Heights and she knows where to look for them.